Private equity in Italy: market and regulatory overview

 The seller can also provide a source of finance, typically in the form of deferred consideration or an earn-out.

-Typically, acquisition finance is funded by a bridge facility provided by the senior lenders, which is taken out sometime after the funding of the senior term facility following a merger of the target (which then becomes the borrower) or through a refinancing (debt pushdown).
+Typically, acquisition finance is funded by a bridge facility provided by the senior lenders, which is taken out sometime after the funding of the senior term facility following a merger of the acquisition vehicle with the target (which then becomes the borrower) or through a refinancing (debt pushdown).
 Most often, the senior debt is made available to the acquisition vehicle (in the form of a bridge loan) to finance the acquisition, and to the target company to refinance its existing debt and for working capital purposes.

 The duration of, and conditions for the issue of, finance bills.